NAVadi21/DreamKeepers/README.md

 ## Contact

-For any inquiries or feedback, please reach out to the project maintainer: https://github.com/NAVadi21
+For any inquiries or feedback, please reach out to the project Creator: https://github.com/NAVadi21

 Happy Dream Journaling with DreamKeeper!
 JainWin